Access graph: a novel graph representation of public transport networks for accessibility analysis

 \subsection{Access graph}

-In PT access studies, generalised travel time is typically comprised of in-vehicle and waiting times, together with transfer costs.
+In PT access studies, generalised travel time is typically comprised of in-vehicle and waiting times, as well as the time-equivalent representation of transfer penalties.
 In the access graph $\mathcal{G}_A$, the nodes represent the stops of a PTN, and the edge set is obtained depending on the generalised travel times as follows.
 First, the generalised travel time matrix $\mathcal{D}$ is constructed:

 \begin{enumerate} \item Construct the standard graph representations: frequency-weighted P-space representation with edge weights representing service frequencies $f_{ij}$ (given as number of rides per hour) and in-vehicle time-weighted L-space representation with edge weights $t^{L}_{ij}$. \item Transform the edge weights of the P-space representation into average waiting time $t^{wait}$ in minutes, defined as half of the headway: $t^{wait}_{ij} = 30/f_{ij}$. \item Assign in-vehicle time weights $t^{in-veh}_{ij}$ to P-space edges by calculating the weight of the corresponding path in L-space (summing in-vehicle times on all consecutive links). \item Calculate the distance matrix $\mathcal{D}^{P^{wait}}$ of the waiting time-weighted P-space representation. \item Determine the distance matrix of in-vehicle times $\mathcal{D}^{P^{in-veh}}$ by calculating the in-vehicle time weights of the paths obtained in the previous step. \item Similarly, determine the distance matrix $\mathcal{D}^{P^{u}}$ of corresponding path lengths in unweighted P-space.
 Note that $([\mathcal{D}^{P^{u}}]_{ij} - 1)$ counts the number of transfers along the path between $i$ and $j$. \item Construct the generalised travel time matrix $\mathcal{D}$: